Ani2599/real-estate/README.md

 2)Analysis App: An interactive application offering in-depth analysis and visualizations of real estate data, providing valuable insights for users.

 3)Recommend Apartments: An intelligent recommendation engine that suggests apartments based on user preferences and requirements.

+Note:- 1_Price Predictor.py,2_Analysis app.py,3_Recommend Apartments.py these are the app files.